What is a quitclaim deed?

-Because it’s associated with lightning-fast property transfers, this type of deed is often mistakenly referred to as a quickclaim deed form.
-Trust us, it’s “quitclaim,” as in you quit your claim to ownership.
+Because it’s associated with lightning-fast property transfers, this type of deed is often mistakenly referred to as a "quickclaim" or "quick claim" deed form.
+You might also hear it referred to as a "quit claim" deed.
+But you can trust us; it’s “quitclaim,” as in you quit your claim to ownership.

 What makes quitclaim deeds appealing despite the absence of such safeguards is that they offer the simplest avenue to transfer ownership interest in real property.
 There are fewer processes, contingencies and warranties to work through, so property can easily change hands without too much effort or oversight.

 That also means, however, that quitclaim deeds present a large amount of risk.
 With virtually no protections and guarantees built into them, these legal documents can be very tricky to navigate.